laminas/laminas-form/doc/book/zend.form.file-upload.md

 # File Uploading

-Zend Framework provides support for file uploading by using features in `Zend\Form`, `Zend\InputFilter`, `Zend\Validator`, `Zend\Filter`, and `Zend\ProgressBar`.
+Laminas provides support for file uploading by using features in `Laminas\Form`, `Laminas\InputFilter`, `Laminas\Validator`, `Laminas\Filter`, and `Laminas\ProgressBar`.
 These reusable framework components provide a convenient and secure way for handling file uploads in your projects.

 > ## Note
-If the reader has experience with file uploading in Zend Framework v1.x, he/she will notice some major differences. `Zend_File\Transfer` has been deprecated in favor of using the standard ZF2 `Zend\Form` and `Zend\InputFilter` features.
+If the reader has experience with file uploading in Laminas v1.x, he/she will notice some major differences. `Laminas_File\Transfer` has been deprecated in favor of using the standard Laminas `Laminas\Form` and `Laminas\InputFilter` features.

 > ## Note
 The file upload features described here are specifically for forms using the `POST` method.
-Zend Framework itself does not currently provide specific support for handling uploads via the `PUT` method, but it is possible with PHP.
+Laminas Framework itself does not currently provide specific support for handling uploads via the `PUT` method, but it is possible with PHP.
 See the [PUT Method Support](http://php.net/manual/en/features.file-upload.put-method.php) in the PHP documentation for